ericniebler/stl2/review/2010808 Batavia review.md

 WB: p3 first sentence "mechanism to enable library use"?
 [Reworded]
 CC: Can strike [second] sentence [of p3, it's not actually normative]. [struck]
 WB: [p4] Strikes more as example than note [changed to example]

+[iterator.concept.input]
+AM: Loses equality comparison requirement.
+Because sentinel?
+Please include in note. [so included]
+CC: Blech, strike "The XXX concept is a refinement of YYY."; it's redundant with the concept definitions.
+WB: Agreed, do it in all these subclauses. [struck]
+WB: In p1 note "Unlike the Cpp17InputIterator (22.3.5.2)" [so rephrased]

+[iterator.concept.output]
+AM: Don’t want a term of art [*single pass*] defined in note [italics removed]